Get behavioral analytics and anomaly detection

 - This detection looks for suspicious email forwarding rules, for example, if a user created an inbox rule that forwards a copy of all emails to an external address.

-Cloud App Security only alerts you for each forwarding rule that is identified as suspicious, based on the typical behavior for the user.
+Defender for Cloud Apps only alerts you for each forwarding rule that is identified as suspicious, based on the typical behavior for the user.

 Suspicious inbox manipulation rules